jonathanrandall/diy_mobile_robot/README.md

 ## Steps to assemble bottom of robot

-__Bottom of the robot__<br/>
+__Bottom of the robot:__ Connect all parts as shown in the picture.
+I've screwed my motor controllers on diagonally because that was the only way I could get the standoffs to line up with the holes.
+Only the two diagonal standoffs are attached to the gridplate.
+And make connections as in above tables <br/>
 ![labeled bottom](https://github.com/jonathanrandall/diy_mobile_robot/blob/main/project_photos/IMG_0062_labeled.JPEG) <br/>
-The bottom of the robot contains motor controllers, motors, batteries, esp32, 5V & 12V regulators and terminal strips for power wires.

-1. Screw on the PCB and the motor controllers.
-I've screwed my motor controllers on diagonally because that was the only way I could get the standoffs to line up with the holes.
-Only the two diagonal standoffs are attached to the gridplate <br/>
-2. stuff
-3. stuff
-4. sst

 ![motor controller and pcb](https://github.com/jonathanrandall/diy_mobile_robot/blob/main/project_photos/bottom_pcb_stuck2.JPEG) <br/>